 Josh visited Cassie and offered to go to the trial with her.
 Cassie asked if he thought she could not handle it.
 Josh said that was not it.
 He just cared.

-The DA's first witness was Frank, who confirmed that the car that hit Tammy was registered in Grady's name.
+The D.A.'s first witness was Frank, who confirmed that the car that had hit Tammy was registered in Grady's name.
 On cross-examination, the defense attorney accused Frank of being biased because of his personal grudge against Grady's brother.
-At that point, the bailiff gave Jeffrey Reva's note.
+At that point, the bailiff gave Reva's note to Jeffrey.
 Jeffrey asked Juror number two, Grace, if she knew Alan.
 Grace denied it but was forced to admit that she did when Jeffrey pointed out that a witness could testify that she knew him.
 The judge called for a recess so that she could talk with Grace in her chambers.

 Cyrus approached Cassie to offer some sympathy.
 Cyrus noted that the trial was tough for him, also, since it gave him a wake-up call about his brother.
-Cyrus told Cassie that he left Australia in order to send money to Grady, so Grady could have a better life.
-Unfortunately, Grady wound up in various foster homes where he was handed off and treated like garbage.
+Cyrus told Cassie that he'd left Australia in order to send money to Grady, so Grady could have a better life.
+Unfortunately, Grady had wound up in various foster homes where he'd been handed off and treated like garbage.
 As Cyrus told Cassie how sorry he was about Tammy, Reva spotted the two talking and rushed Cyrus away.